porfirioribeiro/HxTag/README.md

 =====

 Custom Elements for Haxe-JS
-It makes use of Haxe custom js generation habilities for generate specific js code for the custom elements classes
+It makes use of Haxe macros

 Example
 ----